Terms | Minerals | Vitamins | Herbs & Spices

 General Terms (A–Z) Glossary

-Adaptogen – a non-toxic plant or substance that helps the body resist and adapt to various physical, chemical, or biological stressors (like fatigue, anxiety, pollution) by supporting the body's ability to maintain balance (homeostasis) and return to normal function.
+Adaptogen – A non-toxic plant or substance that helps the body resist and adapt to various physical, chemical, or biological stressors (like fatigue, anxiety, pollution) by supporting the body's ability to maintain balance (homeostasis) and return to normal function.

-Alkaloids – naturally occurring nitrogen-containing organic compounds, mostly from plants, that often have pronounced physiological effects on animals and humans.
+Alkaloids – Naturally occurring nitrogen-containing organic compounds, mostly from plants, that often have pronounced physiological effects on animals and humans.

-Amphipats – compounds that contain both a hydrophobic (water-repelling) part and a hydrophilic (water-attracting) part in the same molecule.
+Amphipats – Compounds that contain both a hydrophobic (water-repelling) part and a hydrophilic (water-attracting) part in the same molecule.

 Anthocyanins – A group of naturally occurring plant pigments responsible for red, purple, and blue colours in fruits and vegetables, commonly discussed for their antioxidant properties.